Dental Implants Procedure & Recovery

 Dental implant recovery depends on a number of factors, one of which includes the various procedures required to complete your treatment.
 However, it is generally recognized that once an implant has been placed, maintaining diligent oral hygiene habits helps ensure proper integration with bone structure.
 Failure to floss and brush can contribute to failure of the treatment.
 Infection can occur if the implant and surrounding areas are not cleaned properly.
 Smoking also is attributed to high failure rates and should be avoided following implant procedures.

 If provisional restorations were placed along with the implant(s), it will be important to clean them as you would your natural teeth to ensure the best possible healing and fusing.

 After the initial surgical procedure, discomfort should be minimal.
 Swelling of your gums and face may occur, as well as minor bleeding and bruising of the implant site.
 Prescription pain medications may be prescribed by your dentist to relieve any pain or discomfort you feel after the procedure.
 For five to seven days after surgery, your diet should be restricted to soft foods.
 If stitches are present, they may need to be removed by your dentist; however, self-dissolving stitches that do not require removal are typically used.

 Healing from the surgical procedure to place the implant(s) takes up to six months, while the fitting and seating of the crown(s) can take up to two months.
 Again, this timeframe depends on individual cases and treatments.
 Follow-up appointments with your treatment coordinators are essential for monitoring your progress.

-If cared for properly, it can remain in place for more than 40 years.
+If cared for properly, it can remain in place for a lifetime.